andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 ### Tool
 >*Microsoft Excel and Power Query*
-+ The decision to use **Microsoft Excel** and **Power Query** for this analysis stems from their widespread accessibility, robust data manipulation capabilities, and seamless integration with external data sources.
++ **Microsoft Excel** and **Power Query** were chosen for this analysis due to their widespread accessibility, robust data manipulation capabilities, and seamless integration with external data sources.
-+ Excel's user-friendly interface and familiarity make it an ideal choice for stakeholders.
++ Excel Functions provide powerful tools for performing various calculations, aggregations, and data manipulations, enhancing the analytical capabilities of the platform.
-+ Power Query extends Excel's capabilities, offering advanced data shaping and transformation functionalities, and simplifying tasks such as data cleaning and integration.
++ Power Query complements Excel's functionalities by offering advanced data shaping and transformation capabilities.
+Leveraging Power Query M Language, it simplifies tasks such as data cleaning, integration, and transformation, streamlining the data preparation process.
-+ Additionally, Excel's visualization tools enable effective summarization and presentation of analysis results.
++ Additionally, Excel's visualization tools enable effective summarization and presentation of analysis results, facilitating insightful data visualization for stakeholders.

 ### Data Preparation
 + Imported the 12 CSV files into Excel, converting them to XLSX for enhanced formatting and analysis.